amsk1982/techniqueforlife/content/shadow-work.md

 For more information about ShadowWork, see the European ShadowWork website -  [http://shadowwork.eu/](http://shadowwork.eu/ "European ShadowWork website")

-Contact me for a free call if you'd like to discuss how you might benefit.
-Contact me for a free call if you'd like to discuss how you might benefit:   [Bethan@TechniqueForLife.com](mailto:Bethan@techniqueforlife.com) / 07515 482 426
+Contact me for a free call if you'd like to explore how you might benefit:   [Bethan@TechniqueForLife.com](mailto:Bethan@techniqueforlife.com) / 07515 482 426

 ![](/uploads/bethanevansoutdoorsml.jpg)